-- providing you maintain your mortgage payments you will have security
+- Providing you maintain your mortgage payments, you will have security

-- can be cheaper than renting
+- Can be cheaper than renting

-- you can decorate, improve and extend it which can increase the value
+- You can decorate, improve and extend it which can increase the value

-- if the property goes up in value over the years then you will benefit from the additional equity
+- If the property goes up in value over the years then you will benefit from the additional equity

-- you will eventually pay off your mortgage and own the property outright
+- You will eventually pay off your mortgage and own the property outright

-- you can raise finance against the value of your property to make improvements, start a business or provide income in later life (known as equity release)
+- You can raise finance against the value of your property to make improvements, start a business or provide income in later life (known as equity release)

-- if you lose your job and fall behind on your mortgage payments you could have your property repossessed
+- If you lose your job and fall behind on your mortgage payments you could have your property repossessed

-- you have to pay for your own maintenance and repairs
+- You have to pay for your own maintenance and repairs

-- cannot move home quickly
+- Cannot move home quickly

-- if you are buying with another person they may decide to move on and leave you having to pay the mortgage on your own or leave you in danger of having your property repossessed
+- If you are buying with another person they may decide to move on and leave you having to pay the mortgage on your own or leave you in danger of having your property repossessed

 Can you afford to buy a house?

-Before you start looking at potential properties to purchase you should work out if you can afford to buy a house.
-We have partnered with Habito one of the first online mortgage brokers on the market where you can use their mortgage calculator to find out how much you can borrow on a mortgage.
+Before you start looking at potential properties to purchase you should work out if you can afford to buy a property.
+We have partnered with Habito* one of the first online mortgage brokers on the market where you can use their mortgage calculator to find out how much you can borrow on a mortgage.